CISecurity/ArtifactExpressions/artifacts/cisco-ios/cisco_ios.global.rst

 line in the IOS-XE config file under the global context.
 It extends the standard TestType as defined in the oval-definitions-schema and one should refer to the TestType description for more information.
-The required object element references a global_object and the state element specifies the data to check.
+The object element references a global_object and the state element specifies the data to check.

 Technical Details
 -----------------